aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/image-editing/load-save/_index.md

 ---
-title: Convert BMP to PNG and Other Formats with Aspose.Drawing
+title: Load, Convert BMP to PNG and Other Formats with Aspose.Drawing
 linktitle: Loading and Saving Images in Aspose.Drawing
 second_title: Aspose.Drawing .NET API - Alternative to System.Drawing.Common
-description: Master image loading, batch image conversion, and format changes in .NET using Aspise.Drawing.
-Learn to convert bmp to png, how to convert image, and change image format efficiently.
+description: Master image loading, batch conversion, and format changes in .NET using Aspose.Drawing.
+Learn how to load and save images, convert BMP to PNG, and change image formats efficiently.
 weight: 13
 url: /net/image-editing/load-save/
 date: 2026-05-19